IlyaLab/CloudForest/README.md

 regular expression (-shuffleRE) to shuffle part of the data can be useful in teasing out the contributions of different subsets of features.

-Importance with P-Values Via Artificial Contrasts/ACE
+Importance with P-Values Via Artificial Contrasts
 -----------------------------------------------------
 P-values can be established for importance scores by comparing the importance score for each feature to that of shuffled copy of itself or artificial contrast over a number of runs.
 This algorithm is described in Tuv's